ashtewari/keynode/README.md

-KeyNode is a Node.js application to issue and verify software license keys.
-It uses MongoDB and SendGrid services.
+KeyNode is a web application and api to issue and verify software license keys.
+More background information in this blog post - http://www.tewari.info/2016/03/10/keynode-with-node-js-and-microsoft-azure/

 =========================================================